 1. Keep them warm.

 Sphynx cats don’t have an undercoat, which is layers of fur that help in keeping their bodies warm.
-This means that due to the lack of fur coat, they get cold easily.
-It is amazing to know that as if to compensate for the lack of fur, they are four degrees hotter than the normal feline body temperature.
-Furthermore, they will naturally favour all spots near heat sources, and they could even snuggle with you for warmth.
+This means that due to the lack of fur, they get cold easily.
+It is amazing to know that as if to compensate for the lack of fur, their body temperature is four degrees hotter than the normal feline body temperature.
+They will naturally favour all spots near heat sources, and they could even snuggle with you for warmth.
 It helps to dress them up, not for pet fashion alone but to keep them warm and healthy.

 2. Protect your furless companion from the sun.

 Generally, cats are susceptible to sunburns and skin cancer from too much exposure to direct sunlight.
 Since Sphynx have little hair, they are more at risk.
 They have unique skin sensitivity to the sun with their colours.
 The light-coloured variety may be affected more easily and quickly than the darker ones.
 To lower the risk of getting sunburn or skin problems, the Sphynx cat must have limited exposure to the sun.
 Here are some pointers to remember to ensure your cat’s safety outdoors:

 - Ask a specific pet sunscreen for this breed from your veterinarian.
 Remember not to use human sunscreen on a Sphynx.